CSCfi/fairdata-etsin-qvain/README.md

 # etsin-finder

-- This repository, etsin-finder, contains code for the Fairdata platforms Etsin and Qvain
+This repository contains code for the Fairdata platforms Etsin and Qvain.
+This repository has been developed using React, MobX, and Flask.

+## Development setup

+This repository functions as part of the Etsin-Qvain setup, together with `etsin-finder-search` (github.com/CSCfi/etsin-finder-search).

-- For a complete development setup of Etsin and Qvain, see repository `fairdata-secrets`
+For a development setup of Etsin-Qvain using Docker, see repository https://gitlab.ci.csc.fi/fairdata/fairdata-docker

 # Updating docker images